YanisBmdn/Logbook/src/lib/md/logbook.md

 **My subject revolves around finding a way to combine multi-source satellite imagery to provide an accurate way to classify tree-specific species (whether in urban areas or high-density forests).**

+## Tue.
+10-29-2024

+- &#9744; Define clearly what my research covers (what will I do / I won't do)
+- &#9744; Start saving ground-truth data for model training

 ## Mon.
 10-28-2024

 - &#9745; Setup a schedule for the next 6 months
-- &#9744; Redefine my subject based on last Thursday's feedback
+- &#9745; Redefine my subject based on last Thursday's feedback
 - &#9744; Concretly define ground-truth data

 Defined my schedule for the next 5 months (1 month has already passed...).
 Waiting for my supervisor feedback on it.